katezach/MSc-Thesis-Optimizing-office-lighting-in-terms-of-energy-and-uniformity-based-on-presence-detection/README.md

 3. Install required Python packages:
 `pip install -r requirements.txt`
 4. Run the main simulation script:
-`python experiments.py` - to run a grid search over the three algorithms (BO, SAMO-COBRA, PSO) `python nows_experiments.py` - to run a grid search over the algorithms without a warm start / can also be used for the enhancement of PSO
+`python experiments.py`: to run a grid search over the three algorithms (BO, SAMO-COBRA, PSO) `python nows_experiments.py`: to run a grid search over the algorithms without a warm start / can also be used for the enhancement of PSO

-Note: make sure you have a DIALux project created and that the corresponding path and name are indicated.
+**Note:** make sure you have a DIALux project created and that the corresponding path and name are indicated.

 For more details, read the corresponding paper.